statox/statox.github.io/src/posts/p5/winter-holiday-2020/reversi/index.md

 #### Comparing the IA

-While I was implementing my different AIs I needed to compare them together to make sure I was heading in the right direction, so in addition of the GUI I also developed a testing program which runs thousands of game a do simple simple statistics.
+While I was implementing my different AIs I needed to compare them together to make sure I was heading in the right direction, so in addition of the GUI I also developed a testing program which runs thousands of games and collects some simple statistics.
 Here are some results:

 |Random vs. Random | win percentages | nb of games won|
 |------------------|-----------------|----------------|